oVirt/ovirt-site/source/release/4.4.0/index.md

+ - [BZ 1808850](https://bugzilla.redhat.com/1808850) **Failed to create a new disk or copy template disk on iscsi domains due to OVF failure in ILLEGAL state**

  - [BZ 1807050](https://bugzilla.redhat.com/1807050) **vgs are not seen immediately after iscsiadm login**

  - [BZ 1797477](https://bugzilla.redhat.com/1797477) **Power Management configuration fails with JSON-RPC error**

- - [BZ 1795206](https://bugzilla.redhat.com/1795206) **VDSM 'ascii' code exception is thrown upon attempt to start VM with Cyrillic letters in name.Continues after restart**